 Everyone has a different risk tolerance level depending on their age, financial situation, priorities, etc.

 If you are young and have a stable job, you might be willing to invest in more unusual ‘high risk, high return’ options.
 However, as you grow old/retire, you might not have a job or primary source of income and hence you might depend on your retirement fund for meeting your expenses.
 Here, you may not be willing to take a higher risk and choose safer investment options.

-As different investment options have different degree of risks, you can choose your investment options depending on your profile.
-For example, if you have a high-risk tolerance, you may invest in stocks, mutual funds, real estate, etc. On the other hand, if risky investments keep you sleepless at nights, better to choose low-risk investment options like fixed deposits, PPF, bonds, etc.
+As different investment options have different degrees of risks, you can choose your investment options depending on your profile.
+For example, if you have a high-risk tolerance, you may invest in stocks, mutual funds, real estate, etc. On the other hand, if risky investments keep you sleepless at night, better to choose low-risk investment options like fixed deposits, PPF, bonds, etc.

 - Where Should You Invest Your Money?

 - 3 Uncommon Alternative Investment Options in 2019